 The Devonshire, Soho

 What: The Devonshire really hit the ground running when it opened in late 2023 - with reservations booking up within minutes of going live.
 Not only do you have a wood panelled pub downstairs where theatre-goers rub shoulders with city workers, but there's an intimate restaurant on the floor above.
-The big hit here is the beef cheek and Guinness suet pudding that goes perfectly with a pint of the good stuff.
+The big hit here is the beef cheek and Guinness suet pudding that goes perfectly with a pint of the good stuff - one of the few places in the capital where you can find a properly made suet pudding these days.

 Where: 17 Denman Street, W1D 7HW